Table of Contents

 The determination of when therapy should start depends on the biological age of the patient.
 At an age of < 70 years, therapy should be begun with dopamine agonists.
 At patients > 70 years old, the application of L-DOPA is recommended (guideline Parkinson [September 2012] of the German Society for Neurology).

 Overall, the respective therapy scheme has to be chosen for each individual patient depending on the dominating symptoms.

-Thus, use of anticholinergics like e.g. biperiden are mainly used for patients suffering from vegetative symptoms and tremor.
+Thus, the use of anticholinergics like e.g. biperiden are mainly used for patients suffering from vegetative symptoms and tremor.
 When applying anticholinergics, one should consider contra-indications like existing prostate hyperplasia or glaucoma.

 The dosage of L-DOPA intensifies symptoms like akinesia and rigor.
 During long-term administration of L-DOPA, a positive effect on the tremor is realized.
-To avoid peripheral side effects of dopamine, like nausea or a drop in blood pressure, the simultaneous application of a dopa-decarboxylase inhibitor (e.g. benserazid, carbidopa) is recommended.
+To avoid peripheral side effects of dopamine, like nausea or a drop in blood pressure, the simultaneous application of a dopa-decarboxylase inhibitor (e.g. benserazide, carbidopa) is recommended.